jollyoldsaintnixon/goodPlays/README.md

 ## Functionality

 goodPlays allows users to browse from a library of video games and add or remove games to their game racks.
-Games can be sorted by title, price, or release date, and they can be searched for through a coommbination of several filters.
+Games can be sorted by title, price, or release date, and they can be searched for through a combination of several filters.
 Each game has a show page that give the user more information about the game.
 Users must be logged in to add or remove games from their rack.

 ## Plans for future implementation

-Moving forward, I would like to implement infinite scrolling and add comment functionality.
+Moving forward, I would like to implement infinite scrolling and add social aspects akin to 'book clubs'.
 I would also like to add in game developers as items that can be interacted with in a similar fashion as the games.
 Users will be able to comment, rank, and share both games and developers.

 ## Technologies used